xmen4xp/graph-framework-for-microservices/README.md

 ![Nexus](docs/images/Nexus.png)

 Given an application's intent as a declarative spec, Nexus provides the ability to consume the application's data / state through a plethora of commonly used interfaces and API.

+### What Nexus Is

+#### During development
+* It is a code and artifact generation toolkit.
+Given a single source of truth for application configuration / state, Nexus generates artifacts relevant to the application.
+* It is a convenience library and SDK that can be imported and invoked in code to work the the desired configuation / state.

+   NOTE: SDK is only available in Golang, at this point in time.

+#### During deployment

+* Can be deployed as a binary, container, pods etc. The deployment / release scheme is driven by the applicatoin needs.

+#### During runtime
+* Provides an API Gateway / Server that serves API artifacts that were generated using Nexus toolkit

+* Provides Kubernetes Resource Modelling and Kubernetes API for the configuration/state defined using Nexus toolkit.

+* Provides eventing pipeline that allows application's to subscribe and be notified of events relating to configuration/state.

+* Takes care of backup and restore of configuration/state managed by Nexus.

+* Can provide authentication function if configured appropriately.

+### What Nexus Is Not

+#### During development

+* It is not a framework to structure the application code layout / organization.

+* It does not implement business logic.

+* It does not dictate the design and/or architecture of your application.

+* It does not dictate the API formats that can be supported.
+Applications can directly expose other or alternate API endpoints as dicated by its design and business needs.

+* It does not restrict your application to be written for a specific platform.

+* It does not dictate packaging.
+Applications chose the packaging scheme per its business needs.
+For example, applications decide whether their artifacts should be released as binaries, containers, pods, virtual machines etc.

+* It does not dictate nor provide any CI/CD functions.

+* It does not provide any security / vulnerability scanning capabilities / functions.

+#### During deployment

+* It does not dictate or restrict the platforms on which the application can deployed and run.
+For example, it does not dictate nor need the application to be run only on Kubernetes.

+* It does not dictate how the application artifacts are released to production / customer.

+#### During runtime

+* It does not run or enforce business logic.
+The business logic is the responsibility of the application code.

+* Does not provide automatic SSL cert management capabilities.